 The pudendal nerve from the sacral plexus controls the striated external sphincter muscle.
 Afferent nerve fibers of the pudendal nerve measure the urinary bladder filling (via the stretch of the urothelium) and the contraction of the detrusor muscle (via the wall tension).

 Autonomic nervous system:

 Parasympathetic preganglionic neurons are located in the sacral cord (S2 to S4) and run via the ventral roots to the parasympathetic ganglia next to the pelvic organs.
-In the case of the bladder, the ganglions are located in the detrusor muscle and in the vescical venous plexus.
+In the case of the bladder, the ganglions are located in the detrusor muscle and the vesical venous plexus.

 The innervation of the detrusor muscle is mainly parasympathetic.
-While the sympathetic innervation of the detrusor muscle is of secondary importance, the bladder neck is innervated by the sympathicus to close the bladder neck during ejaculation.
-The parasympathetic, the sympathetic and the somatic nervous system have afferent nerve fibers, which pass through the dorsal root to the spinal cord.
+While the sympathetic innervation of the detrusor muscle is of secondary importance, the bladder neck is innervated by the sympathetic nervous system to close the bladder neck during ejaculation.
+The parasympathetic, sympathetic, and somatic nervous systems have afferent nerve fibers, which pass through the dorsal root to the spinal cord.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 München; Wien; Baltimore : Urban und Schwarzenberg, 1993